 What Do Radiation Therapists Do?

-In a brief summary, Radiation Therapists are responsible for treating cancer patients with the use of radiation.
+In a brief summary we’re looking at why the Radiation Therapist Salary is as high as it is; these individuals are responsible for treating cancer patients with the use of radiation.
 They are also responsible for keeping the patient calm, and explaining the full course of treatment to them while comforting them.

 Radiation Therapy Programs; how to find the best schools.